Catskill909/radio/README.md

 - Week and day views
 - Visual indicators for recurring shows
 - Click events to create and edit shows directly from the calendar
+- **User-friendly error handling** – Schedule conflicts and validation errors display in helpful modal dialogs with:
+  - Clear conflict details (conflicting show name and time)
+  - Actionable suggestions for resolution
+  - No more React error screens or basic browser alerts

 ### ⏰ Station Time (One Truth)
 - Set a single **station timezone** in Settings (e.g. `America/New_York`).